scala-ide/docs/user/features/formatting.rst

 Formatting
 ==========

 The Scala formatter `scalariform`_ is integrated in Scala IDE.
-It allows for a good formatting of both Scala code and XML litterals.
+It allows for a good formatting of both Scala code and XML literals.

 Before: